-To establish and maintain a social and professional association of persons who share the common experience of long academic careers as members of the University, and a profound commitment to their cultural, scientific, or professional fields.
-In their commitment to the University they also see an opportunity to build a community of active retirees, and to provide advocacy for retirees.
-They also see the possibility for the fellowship to provide further service to the University whenever their backgrounds as former professors, researchers, or administrators of the University render them suitable.
+To establish and maintain a social and professional association of persons who share the common experience of long careers as members of the University, and a profound commitment to their cultural, scientific, or professional fields.
+In their commitment to the University they also see an opportunity to provide advocacy for retirees, to build a community of active retirees creating and conducting events that may enrich the lives of members, their families, students, or others in the community, and to provide further service to the University whenever their backgrounds as former professors, researchers, or administrators of the University render them suitable.

-The following shall be eligible: All persons who hold the title of professor emerita or emeritus in accordance with the statutes of Columbia University, Barnard College, Teachers College, Union Theological Seminary and the Jewish Theological Seminary.
-Retired professors, lecturers, and researchers as well as administrators of Columbia University who request membership and who have been involved with
+Membership is offered to all persons who now hold the title of professor emerita or emeritus in accordance with the statutes of Columbia University, Barnard College, Teachers College, Union Theological Seminary and the Jewish Theological Seminary and, upon their retirement, to all professors, lecturers, and researchers and administrators of Columbia University who have been involved with its academic programs.